Young People's Learning

 Supported Internship

-Supported Internships are designed for young people who really want to move into employment.
+Supported Internships are designed for young people who want to move into employment.
+The programme provides work experience for young people with special educational needs and disabilities who have education, health and care plans.

 Photo of four people in hi-vis vests and hard hats entering a construction site